lmmx/patito-playground/README.md

 I like Pydantic models for progressively whittling out the shape of a dataset (or making the 'map' to the 'territory' of the underlying dataset values' ground truth).
-Typically, if your code's wrong (your map isn't quite right somehow), you'll get a single error, and often not even an informative one.
+Typically, if your data model's wrong (your map isn't quite right somehow), you'll get a single error, and often not even an informative one.
 A key design feature of Pydantic is that validation errors aren't collected until all data was validated, so at the individual data point level (e.g. an individual product) you would see all the ways it was invalid not just the first